HEALTH BENEFIT ONLINE JOURNEY

 MY ROLE

-I was the lead Service Designer tasked with designing a journey that would be valuable for our appointee user group while ensuring that our proposed journey caused minimal disruption operationally for the department.
+I was the Service Designer for the delivery team in charge of designing a journey that would be valuable for this appointee user group while ensuring the operational impact of this proposed journey was planned for to achieve a seamless MVP release.

 Some of the key deliverables within my role included: